-One year a neighbor in Dalmeny Court drove my daughter and me from London to my longtime friend Melinda’s warm house in Herts for the potluck feast.
+One year, Struan Simpson, a neighbor in Dalmeny Court drove my daughter and me from London to my then friend Melinda’s warm house in Herts for the potluck feast.
 He was a master storyteller and the provider of this joke which I’ve found some way to tell on every Thanksgiving since then, dragging it out slowly with my best imitation of an Oxford actor’s accent and a squawking parrot.

 Warning!
 Slightly spicy joke henceforth.
 Please don’t read further if you might be offended.

 So … an English family living in the countryside invited some American friends to a Thanksgiving dinner.
 The table was set formally with Irish linen tablecloth and napkins, fine English bone china, Waterford crystal glasses, lit candles in candelabra sitting on mirrors, flowers and clementines from Morocco, tiny sterling salt cellars with their tinier sterling salt spoons, and the meal from one end of the table to the other was elegantly plated.
 Sitting in front of the host for carving sat a small roasted pig with an apple in its mouth rather than the turkey to which the Americans were accustomed.